 Thank you for staying home and saving lives.
 We hope you will voluntarily skip any unnecessary fires.
 Smoke from fires can affect you and your neighbors in various ways and make symptoms and recovery from COVID-19 more difficult.

+We have a wintertime air pollution problem.
 During fall and winter, Multnomah County sees a rise in pollution that comes from wood smoke.
 Check for burn restrictions before burning wood.

 Wood smoke from home heating accounts for more than half of our fine particle pollution on the average winter day.
 These pollutants are harmful to human health.

 Our air must meet federal standards for fine particle pollution under the Clean Air Act.
 Although we currently meet these standards, we are at risk for violating federal law if we have too many days of unhealthy air.

 If we don’t clean up our air, we’ll face several issues: